Getting started with Flutter DataGrid (SfDataGrid)

 Defining columns

-SfDataGrid supports to add any widget in a column using the GridColumn property.
-You can add the column collection to the columns property.
+The SfDataGrid supports adding any widget in a column using the GridColumn property.
+Add the column collection to the columns property.

 @override